Zenyrax/TuneBot/README.md

     * I like to manage CSV files with Ron's Editor
 - Store
   - This is the URL of the website (Ex. vintagevinyl.com)
-  - Be careful not to add an unncessary "www"
+  - Be careful not to add an unnecessary "www"
 - UPC
   - This is the UPC of the product and can be found at the end of a product link (ex.
 093624869559)
   - For example, for the link https://waterloorecords.com/UPC/602445401284, the UPC would be 602445401284